cakephp/docs/en/tutorials-and-examples/bookmarks/part-two.rst

 ======================

 If you aren't logged in and you try to visit **/users/add** you will be kicked to the login page.
-We should fix that as we'll want people to sign up for our application.
+We should fix that as we want to allow people to sign up for our application.
 In the ``UsersController`` add the following::

     public function beforeFilter(\Cake\Event\Event $event)